ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 5. `Shadow root` support - The prototype uses [Microsoft Fast](https://github.com/microsoft/fast) to create the rich text editor as a custom component that renders in the shadow root.
 6. `Top layer` support - Hyperlink using `nimble-dialog` which renders the popup in top layer.

+**_Note_**: This prototype is not made in a responsive fashion for smaller screens and is intended only for testing the specific functionalities listed above.

 ### States